 The new arrangements are being introduced in a phased approach.
 Phase one took place during 2017/18 with the transfer of the previously outsourced High Peak waste service to the new arrangement in August 2017.
 The second phase, took place in July 2018, which involved the transfer of the Staffordshire Moorlands D.C.
 Waste service and both High Peak B.C. and Staffordshire Moorlands D.C.
 Fleet arrangements.
-This is likely to be followed later in 2019 by the transfer of the Streetscene and Parks services.
+Phase three took place on 1st April 2020 with the transfer of the Streets Scene and Parks services.

 The collaborative arrangement has been assessed to be a joint operation and therefore is consolidated into the single entity financial statements of High Peak Borough Council.
-The financial results of the company for the 2018/19 year and the consolidation thereof is described in note 2f 'Interests in companies & other entities and joint arrangements'.
+The financial results of the company for the 2019/20 year and the consolidation thereof is described in note 2f 'Interests in companies & other entities and joint arrangements'.